What symptoms may indicate COVID-19?

 If your condition deteriorates, please contact your GP or call the number for medical emergencies, tel.
 061 261 15 15.
 You must contact a doctor if any of the following warning signs appear: a fever that lasts for several days, a feeling of faintness that lasts for several days, breathing difficulties, a strong feeling of pressure or pain in the lungs, confusion that wasn’t there before, blue lips or a blue face.

-For people with pre-existing conditions or aged over 65
+For people aged 65 and over and people with pre-existing conditions

-The Federal Office of Public Health has clarified the definition ofat-risk groups.
+The Federal Office of Public Health has clarified the definition of at-risk groups.
 These people have the highest risk of becoming seriously ill.
-This group includes people aged over 65, pregnant women and people with identified serious pre-existing conditions (including treatment-resistant high blood pressure / with organ damage, serious heart diseases, chronic and serious respiratory diseases, brittle diabetes mellitus / consequential damage, serious illnesses and treatments that weaken the immune system, cancer and medical treatments for cancer, severe obesity (obesity, BMI of 40 kg/m2 or higher)).
+This group includes people aged over 65, pregnant women and adult people with identified serious pre-existing conditions (including treatment-resistant high blood pressure / with organ damage, serious heart diseases, severe obesity, chronic and serious respiratory diseases, brittle diabetes mellitus / consequential damage, serious illnesses and treatments that weaken the immune system, cancer and medical treatments for cancer.

 These people should contact their GP immediately if they become ill.
 If you cannot reach your doctor, you should call the number for medical emergencies (tel.
 061 261 15 15).
 Please tell them your symptoms and that you have an increased risk of illness.
 The doctor will then discuss with you what to do next.